edkelly303/elm-any-type-diff/README.md

         |> Differ.andMap .age Differ.int
         |> Differ.andMap .hobbies (Differ.list Differ.string)

--- Then we generate `Changes`:
+-- Then we generate a `Delta`:

 changes =
     Differ.run userDiffer oldUser newUser

--- And now we can use the `Changes` to patch
+-- And now we can use the `Delta` to patch
 -- the old user to match the new one:

 patchedUser =